azding8/440Pset6/README.md

 GEO Asscession URL:
 https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE213216

 GEO Samples used:

-GSM6574518
+- GSM6574518

-GSM6574519
+- GSM6574519

-GSM6574520
+- GSM6574520

-GSM6574521
+- GSM6574521

-GSM6574528
+- GSM6574528

-GSM6574529
+- GSM6574529

-GSM6574530
+- GSM6574530

-GSM6574531
+- GSM6574531

 Also see references section for citations.

-The data is also described in the meta data of the GSM page and in the csv located in the Data folder of this repository.The data being used are single-cell RNA sequencing samples from [2,3], studying the single-cell transcriptome in endometriosis.
+The data is also described in the meta data of the GSM page and in the csv located in the Data folder of this repository.
+The data being used are single-cell RNA sequencing samples from [2,3], studying the single-cell transcriptome in endometriosis.
 We are currently focusing on 8 samples split between 2 individuals (each individual with 2 endometrial samples and 2 control samples).

 Data Characteristics in Short:
--Tissue samples from female donors
+- Tissue samples from female donors
--2 patients
+- 2 patients
--7 unique anatomical locations
+- 7 unique anatomical locations
--3 major classes (endometriosis, no endometriosis, eutopic endometrium)
+- 3 major classes (endometriosis, no endometriosis, eutopic endometrium)

 ## Folder structure
-Cluster scripts folder: contains shell scripts used to download fastqs from Sequence Read Archive (SRA) and process them into spliced/unspliced count matrices.
+`Cluster_scripts` contains shell scripts used to download fastqs from Sequence Read Archive (SRA) and process them into spliced/unspliced count matrices.
 These files are relevant to our final project, but are not used to generate a figure for Pset 6.

-Data folder: contains a csv file with the GEO acession ids for the 8 samples used in the violin plot for Pset 6.
+`Data` contains a csv file with the GEO acession ids for the 8 samples used in the violin plot for Pset 6.

-Figures folder: contains a png of the mitochondrial violin plot figure for Pset 6.
+`Figures` contains a png of the mitochondrial violin plot figure for Pset 6.

-R_scripts folder: contains the R script used to generate the mitochondrial violin plot figure for Pset 6.
+`R_scripts` contains the R script used to generate the mitochondrial violin plot figure for Pset 6.

 ## Installation
 How do I run your code?